sourcegraph/handbook/content/departments/people-talent/talent/internship/index.md

 #### Prior to the internship

-Prior to the internship, the Internship Program Manager needs to complete a [set of steps](internship-recruiting-and-offers.md#actions-to-complete-prior-to-the-internship-start-date) before the internship start date.

-#### During the internship

-#### What does managing an intern require?

-1:1 Meetings

-- Consistent feedback is crucial to a successful internship.
-We expect managers to conduct a weekly 1:1 with their intern(s) for the duration of the internship program.
-The internship program manager will share a 1:1 template and a weekly project tracker with each intern manager prior to the internship start date.

 Internship Plans

 - Prior to the internship start date, each intern manager will create an Internship Plan that breaks down the interns' summer project schedule week by week (Weeks can be combined if needed.
 For example "Weeks 1-2, Weeks 3-6, Weeks 7-9, Weeks 10-12).
-This plan will be shared with the interns during their first week so they can know what to expect for the summer.
+This plan will be shared with the interns during their first week so they can know what to expect for the summer and provide clarity/direction.

+Finalizing the onboarding checklist

+- Each manager will confirm the necessary onboarding checklist items with Inés to ensure the interns have a smooth and effective remote onboarding experience.

 Wage and Hour Guidelines

 - Prior to the internship program, compliance information for managing an hourly intern will be shared with each intern manager.
 The manager must also share this information with each intern on Day 1.

+#### During the internship

+Payroll

+- We use Rippling to report/approve internship working hours.
+- COMING SOON - training for approving hours in Rippling

+1:1 Meetings

+- Consistent feedback is crucial to a successful internship.
+We expect managers to conduct a weekly 1:1 with their intern(s) for the duration of the internship program.
+The internship program manager will share a 1:1 template and a weekly project tracker with each intern manager prior to the internship start date.

-#### Point of contact
+#### Points of contact

 - [Collette](../../../../team/index.md#collette-tesauro) - for legal questions
 - [Keely](../../../../team/index.md#keely-aguayo) - for payroll questions